rollkit/docs/tutorials/IBC-connection.md

 # IBC connection tutorial

-In this tutorial, we'll learn how to use [an IBC relayer](https://github.com/cosmos/relayer) to create a IBC connection between [GM world](./gm-world) rollup and an Osmosis local testnet.
+In this tutorial, we'll learn how to use [an IBC relayer](https://github.com/cosmos/relayer) to create a IBC connection between a [GM world](./gm-world) rollup and an Osmosis local testnet.

 ## 💻 Pre-requisites {#prerequisites}